 When you decide to get married it is important to merge your finances.
 You should not do this until you are actually married, since there are laws protecting you when you are married.
 Before you get married you should keep your finances separate.
+It helps to be financially compatible before you get married, but if you work together and communicate about your finances, you should be able to make things work.
 Here are the five basic steps you need to take when you merge your finances.

 First, you should have an open discussion in which you lay it all out on the table.
 This is a time when you list all of your current debts, mistakes that you have made in paying on time, savings and other financial situations that you may have.
 When you get married you are taking on each other’s debt and assets.
 It is important to begin to look at the money as ours instead of his or her money/debt.